Zasder3/train-CLIP/README.md

 ## Usage 🚂

 ### From Scratch 🌵
 This training setup is easily usable right outside the box!
 Simply provide a training directory or your own dataset and we've got the rest covered.
-To train a model just specify a name from the paper name and tell us your training folder and batch size.
+To train a model just specify a name from the paper name and tell us your training folder.
 All possible models can be seen in the yaml files in `models/config`

 ```
-python train.py --model_name RN50 --folder data_dir --batchsize 512
+python train.py --model_name RN50 --folder data_dir
 ```

 ### Data-Efficient Finetuning 🚆